gauthamdasu/Coursera_course_related/README.md

 # Coursera_course_related
-I am editing the README file.
+aI am editing the README file.
 Adding some more details about the project description.
+This is second time doing